Updated May 2025

 In short, the concept is that the inside of the Still Air Box — when cleaned and sterilized properly — is a still air, semi-sterile setting where stray floating fungal, viral, and bacterial bits can’t penetrate or tumble down from above.
-When you’re working with a sterile, nutrient dense substrate, that’s paramount.
-By preventing unwanted intruders and keeping the area still and sterile, a Still Air Box lowers the chance of contamination and increases the chance at success.
+When you’re working with a sterile, nutrient-dense substrate, that’s paramount.
+By preventing unwanted intruders and keeping the area still and sterile, a Still Air Box lowers your chance of contamination and increases your chance at success.

 First things first, do not and we mean do not build gloves into your still air box!
 It’s completely unnecessary, a waste of time, and they are extremely onerous to work with.
 Don’t believe us?
 Try wrapping 40 Petri dishes in parafilm with dishwashing gloves on then get back to us.